 Beginner’s Guide on how to use Lyngsat.com

 Now, there is a big list that starts from 72.1ºE(Intelsat 22) to 1.9ºE (BulgariaSat 1).

 Example 1: How to decode satellite frequency bands on lyngsat

-In addition, there are two bands of satellite TV frequencies namely C band and Ku band.
-If we read to the right of the first satellite at 72.1ºE you will see the satellite name which is Intelsat 22 and right beside it, you will see KU which means that this satellite houses both C-band and Ku-band frequencies.
+In addition, there are two bands of satellite TV frequencies, namely the C band and the Ku band.
+If we read to the right of the first satellite at 72.1ºE you will see the satellite name, Intelsat 22, and right beside it, you will see KU, which means that this satellite houses both C-band and Ku-band frequencies.